 - Weight room and gym facility

 - Timber-framed outdoor classroom

-- 3 athletics fields with timber-framed dugouts designed and built by TA students
+- Athletic fields with timber-framed dugouts designed and built by TA students; 2 batting cages

-- Thetford Outdoor Program heated yurt/classroom in the campus forest
+- Thetford Outdoor Program (TOP) heated yurt and outdoor classroom

 - Groomed and maintained 5K cross country trail, the Dan Grossman Woods Trail